Vaesea/Strange-Bill-Journey/README.md

 The example version said here is 1.2.3.4, not creative, I know.

-A few of the assets are also licensed under CC-by-SA (Creative Commons BY Share Alike)
+A few of the assets are also licensed under CC-by-SA (Creative Commons Attribution Share Alike, I think the BY is Attribution.
+Don't worry, credits are in the CREDITS.md and will be in-game once I make the credits menu, which will be before Milestone 1!)